 I’m not advocating surveys as offering a complete picture, all the time.
-In some cases, they’re enough.
+But in some cases, they’re enough.
 For example:

-- Hosting a survey on a website to get target audience feedback;
+- Hosting a survey on a website to get target audience feedback to deliver thought leadership;

-- Initial feedback on a new initiative implemented or training session provided;
+- Instant feedback on a new initiative implemented or training session;

-In other cases, you might want something that supports a longer term drive:
+At other times, you might need something to support a longer term drive:

-- A pulse check for client satisfaction – how are our account teams doing? – which is carried out at intervals and can be used as part of an overall client servicing strategy;
+- A pulse check for client satisfaction, carried out at intervals as part of the agency's client servicing strategy;

-- Employee engagement – again, as a pulse check – to literally ‘check in’ and see that teams are engaged – to use as part of a broader employee engagement and wellbeing strategy; and so on.
+- Employee engagement, to literally ‘check in’ and see that teams are engaged – as part of a broader employee engagement and wellbeing strategy; and so on.

 The above are all examples where the survey can offer a moment in time that supports longer term actions.
 The key, whichever route you take, is reviewing the results impartially, making actions and implementing them.
 These actions might be:

-- Quick wins – in response to feedback that’s come through loud and clear;
+- Quick wins – in response to feedback coming through loud and clear;

-- Specific action – setting up 121s with those sharing something specific.
-Call them, meet them, get to understand the challenge – or success – and act accordingly;
+- Specific action – 121s with those sharing something specific.
+Call them, meet them, understand their challenge or success, and act;

-- Qual to support the quant – this is where focus groups can help you unpick certain areas.
-Getting a group together, facilitated ideally by an external expert, to really unpick messages that were uncovered.
+- Qual to support the quant – use focus groups can help unpick certain areas.
+Getting a group together, facilitated ideally by an external expert, to really unpick the feedback received.

-So you see – a survey can be a moment in time, but it’s usually part of something more.
+So you see – a survey can be a moment in time, but it’s usually part of something greater.
 If you’d like help building, delivering or analysing your survey – whatever form it may take – let me know.
 I offer impartial, expert insight to help you make evidence-based decisions within your organisation.
+I also collaborate with experts depending on your specific needs.
+So drop me a line to chat more!